Gen. Harrigian visits U.S. service members stationed in Djibouti

-U.S. Air Force Gen. Jeffrey Harrigian, U.S. Air Forces Europe and Air Forces Africa commander, and Gen. William Zana, Combined Joint Task Force - Horn of Africa commander, met with Col. Kalinleh Wahib, Djiboutian Air Force chief commander, Djibouti Air Base, Djibouti, July 28, 2021.
-Harrigian reaffirmed the United States’ commitment to the region and discussed ways to strengthen U.S. and Djiboutian partnership.
+U.S. Air Force Gen. Jeffrey Harrigian, U.S. Air Forces Europe and Air Forces Africa commander, visits U.S. Army and Air Force personnel, Chabelley Airfield, Djibouti, July 28, 2021.
+Harrigian toured facilities at Chabelley Airfield and thanked service members for their contributions to the mission.
 (U.S. Air Force photo by Senior Airman Dwane R. Young)

 |Date Taken: